 Reasons for Lantana Not Blooming

 Even though lantana is usually blooming when you buy it at the nursery, it may not continue to bloom once you plant it.
-This is a common problem of all shrubs after transplantation – all the manipulation of roots and change of scenery can cause a significant amount of shock that causes flowers and buds to drop shortly after planting.
+This is a common problem for all shrubs after transplantation– all the manipulation of roots and change of scenery can cause a significant amount of shock that causes flowers and buds to drop shortly after planting.
 It’s a normal reaction that will clear up over time, but if an established lantana does not flower, you’ve probably got one of these problems on your hands:

 - Too Much Shade – Lantana needs full sun in order to bloom properly and that means at least six hours of full sun (eight or more is even better).
 When flowering plants like lantana are deprived of sunlight, they lack the energy to bloom.

-- Excess TLC – When plants have evolved in tough conditions like lantana has, too much care can give them the impression that they’re living the easy life and don’t need to worry about reproducing.
+- Excess TLC – When plants have evolved in tough conditions like the lantana has, too much care can give them the impression that they’re living the easy life and don’t need to worry about reproducing.
 Without a need to reproduce, lantana has no motivation to bloom, so lay off the deep waterings and heavy fertilizer.

 - Lace Bug Insects – Lantana plants are generally pretty pest resistant, but they can be bothered by lantana lace bug insects.
 These pests feed on the leaves, and their damage often resembles that of leafhoppers.
 It can stress the plants so much that they refuse to bloom.
 If everything else seems right, but your lantana still won’t bloom, look for tiny insects on the undersides of the leaves.
 You can kill them with insecticidal soap.
 Once your plants recover, they should bloom happily again.

 - Mysterious Green Pods – Check your plant carefully for small green pods.
 These are the young seeds of the lantana plant.
 Once the plant has begun forming seeds, it has no reason to continue blooming since it accomplished its sole mission in life.
 Cut off the pods to stimulate new flowering.